Schmiddo/torchpcl/BACKEND_CONSOLIDATION.md

 ### No ordering guarantee

 Ordering is deliberately not part of the contract, native or public.
-Which candidates are returned — the k nearest within the radius — is guaranteed;
-their order within a row and the resolution of distance ties are not.
+Candidate selection uses float32 coordinates, and the k nearest candidates within the radius in that search space are returned.
+Their order within a row and the resolution of distance ties are not guaranteed.
 The kernels happen to produce ascending distances today, but CPU, CUDA, BVH, and brute force are free to differ, and no internal consumer selects by position (normals reduce over all neighbors; ICP, Chamfer, and the metrics use `k == 1`).
 Consumers select by the validity mask.
-Tests that compare implementations against each other or against `torch.cdist` must compare order-insensitively.
+Tests that compare implementations against each other or against `torch.cdist` must account for float32 candidate selection and compare result ordering appropriately.

 ### Empty reference batches